The Perfect Place to Stay in San Ramon, Costa Rica – Casa Amanecer

-When deciding where to stay before flying out of San Jose airport following a trip through Nicaragua and Costa Rica, I considered taking in Costa Rica’s capital city, and like many travellers, I decided that with just an overnight visit I couldn’t do it justice.
+I was deciding where to stay before flying out of San Jose airport following a trip through Nicaragua and Costa Rica.
+I considered taking in Costa Rica’s capital city but like many travellers, I decided that with just an overnight visit I couldn’t do San Jose justice.

-This made for the perfect last stop in Costa Rica; comfort and sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.
+Just like another of my favourite Costa Rican boltholes, Blue Osa, comfort and sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.
+This made it the perfect last stop in Costa Rica.

 In fact I did something I seldom do, which is pluck somewhere straight out of the Lonely Planet – in a town with only three entries.
-But once I had checked Casa Amanecer’s website and read through their info, I was excited about trying the place out.
+But once I had checked the Casa Amanecer website and read through their info, I was pretty excited about trying the place out.

 After a very long drive through from Tamarindo, way over on the Pacific Coast, and a good few hours spent in a behemoth of a Costa Rican traffic jam, I wound my weary way to the B&B, which was in an unlikely suburban street 10 minutes outside the town.
 The owner Christopher had helpfully spent that 10 minutes on the phone with me, guiding me to his door.

 The building was designed and built by the owners (Christopher and his Peruvian wife), to a high standard, and was like a mirage after the long journey.
 When I was offered a late dinner of spelt pasta and herbal tea I was so grateful I almost burst.

 Things always seem worse late at night, but if this was the worst it got, then I knew I was in for a treat in the morning.